omarelleboudy/Flutter-Course/dicee-flutter/README.md

-# Dicey 🎲, the Fifth Application.
+# Dicey 🎲, the Fourth Application.

 This application helped form some understanding of the Stateless and Stateful Widgets in Flutter.